rundeck/docs/docs/learning/howto/calling-apis.md

-# Calling APIs from Rundeck
+# Call APIs from Rundeck

 Modern applications use the [HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP) protocol to communicate with each other and send or obtain information from any web service using [HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) like GET, POST, or PUT.
 For example, to obtain a valid user ID from a web service to use it later in another process/application.